 A Room With A View

 As I mentioned earlier in the post our entire south facing wall of our home is windows.
 On any given day the light floods in.
 This was the perfect backdrop for my 12 foot farm table that I built with my father.
-To read the post on how we built it, click here.
+To read the post on how we built it this one of a kind farmtable.
 This year, setting the table was all about plaid!

 Taking center stage is an all green winter floral arrangement from Wisteria Flowers and Gifts.
 Flanking the arrangement are two plaid glass finials and green etched mercury glass candle votives.